DopestTech/Dev-Folio/README.md

 # 🔥 DevFolio - Free Portfolio Templates for Developers! 🔥

-This is a collection of royalty free templates for developers to use, so they can get their work online without worrying about designing a website.
+This is a collection of royalty free templates for developers to use, so they can get their work online without worrying about having to design a website.

 We are also opening the repo for changes to be made to the templates that are already here!
-Get involved and improve them where you can!
+Get involved and improve them where you can and feel free to contribute new templates to the catalogue.

 **We are proud to be supporting #HACKTOBERFEST!**